zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/01-create-domain/create-domain.md

 ## Introduction

-In this lab, you will use OCI console to create an APM Domain.
-You will acquire Data Upload Endpoint and Data Keys, which are needed to configure APM tracer on the application.
+In this lab, you will use the Oracle Cloud console to create an APM Domain.
+You will acquire Data Upload Endpoint and Data Keys, that you will use to configure APM tracer on the application.

 Estimated time: 10 minutes